Wolverton to Northampton walk

 - In 120 metres a low footpath arrow indicates a path to the right and another ahead (note that this junction is further East than indicated on the map).
 Here you have a choice; you can either turn right for the main route, or continue ahead for an alternative ending at the Queen Eleanor Cross on London Road (with refreshment options in either Wootton or Hardingstone) and catch a regular bus in to Northampton.
 These alternative directions are given at the end of the main route description.

 - Cross the field (North-West) to reach the far corner in 140 metres and turn right.
 In 30 metres turn left to cross the next field.
 In 2021 there was a narrow cleared strip to follow, gradually moving away from the field boundary to the left (320 degrees) and heading towards a hedgerow.
 In 400 metres go over a stile in to the next field, continuing on muddy grass.
 Head well to the right of a row of modern houses.
 In 200 metres go over a stile by a green signpost and turn left on the busy Newport Pagnell Road.

-- Sadly the rest of this section leaves much to be desired and things do not improve when you leave the main road.
-In 60 metres there is a sign welcoming you to Wootton.
+- In 60 metres there is a sign welcoming you to Wootton.
 In 100 metres the pavement begins.
 In 150 metres a sign welcomes you to Northampton.
 In 20 metres there is a minor road opposite, The Green.
 You can revert to the Brackmills Woods alternative here (or vice versa).
 In 20 metres another sign welcomes you to Wootton again (as though you ever left it).
-In 70 metres you pass Lady Hollow Drive (with a bus stop for number 12, which would be worth considering) to the left.
+In 70 metres you pass Lady Hollows Drive (with a bus stop for number 12, which would be worth considering) to the left.
 You pass another bus stop then a metal gate in 50 metres, both on the other side of the road.
 If you go through the gate, this is your last chance to follow the Brackmills Woods option, which runs alongside a security fence at first.